rossetti/KSLBook/docs/06-Chapter6.md

 `delay()`: This suspending function suspends the process until a time period has elapsed.

-`use()`: This suspeding function combines the seize, delay, release functions.
+`use()`: This suspending function combines the seize, delay, release functions.

 `waitFor()`: This suspending function allows a process to suspend until another process completes or to suspend until a signal occurs.